-We have audited the accompanying financial statements of Florida State University Real Estate Foundation, Inc. (the Real Estate Foundation) which comprise the statements of net position as of June 30, 2021 and 2020, the related statements of revenues, expenses, and changes in net position and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Florida State University Real Estate Foundation, Inc. (the Real Estate Foundation) which comprise the statements of net position as of June 30, 2022 and 2021, the related statements of revenues, expenses, and changes in net position and cash flows for the years then ended, and the related notes to the financial statements.